Tearsheet

 AI Analysis | Feedback

-David L. Lamp, President and Chief Executive Officer
+Mark A. Pytosh, President and Chief Executive Officer

-Dane J. Neumann, Executive Vice President, Chief Financial Officer, Treasurer, and Assistant Secretary
+Dane J. Neumann, Executive Vice President, Chief Financial Officer, Treasurer and Assistant Secretary

-Mr. Wright has served as CVR Energy's Executive Vice President & Chief Operating Officer since January 2022.
-He has nearly thirty-five years of experience in the refining and petrochemical industry, encompassing refinery operations, capital project management, crude supply/logistics, and refining industry consulting.
-Before joining CVR Energy as a Project Manager in July 2019, he served as a Senior Consultant for Solomon Associates from 2018 to 2019 and held various senior roles at HollyFrontier Corporation from 2005 to 2018.
+Michael H. Wright has been the Executive Vice President & Chief Operating Officer of CVR Energy, Inc. since January 2022, and of the general partner of CVR Partners, LP, since January 2026.
+He possesses nearly thirty-five years of experience in the refining and petrochemical industry, encompassing refinery operations, capital project management, crude supply/logistics, and refining industry consulting.
+Mr. Wright joined CVR Energy as a Project Manager in July 2019 and previously served as Vice President – Capital Projects from December 2019 to January 2022.
+Before joining CVR Energy, he held several senior roles at HollyFrontier Corporation, including Vice President – Crude Supply and Vice President Refinery Manager Woods Cross.

 Melissa M. Buhrig, Executive Vice President, General Counsel and Secretary